edgesnni/SecGrad-XAI/README.md

 `server/` : Source code to be deployed on the Server machine.

-Inside each machine's code base (we suggest naming the folders "xai" on each machine instead of the given "client"/"server".), there should be two additional folders:
+Inside each machine's code base (we suggest naming the folders `xai` on each machine instead of the given `client`/`server`.), there should be two additional folders:

-models/: Directory for trained neural network models (.pth files). data/: Directory for inference datasets (only the test datasets are necessary post-training).
+`models/`: Directory for trained neural network models (.pth files).

+`data/`: Directory for inference datasets (only the test datasets are necessary post-training).

 ## Deployment & Setup